stevenewald/stevenewald/README.md

+grinding other stuff rn will stop slacking on commits

 `if constexpr` enthusiast. refactor demon. java apologist and recovering webdev.

 check out my pinned repos + a few websites below